 Exercise 5.5 Make sure that the computer and the process are connected and that the LED on the front of the process is green.
-Set the value of Simulation (Top workspace) to 0 by clicking the Sim\Off button workspace) during execution to use the real process.
+Set the value of Simulation to 0 (by clicking the Sim_Off button during execution) to use the real process.
 You might need to calibrate the level sensor, which you have implemented in the Sensor workspace.
-The Empty level should correspond to no (or very little) water in the tank and the Full level should correspond to water approximately 2 cm above the agitator blades.
-Make adequate modifications in your Sensor workspace for this to happen and evaluate the sequence on the real process.
+The Empty level should correspond to no (or very little) water in the tank and the Full level should correspond to the tank being roughly half full.
+Evaluate the sequence on the real process.